CSCfi/csc-user-guide/docs/apps/lammps.md

 ## Available

-- Puhti-rhel8: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`
+- Puhti: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`
 - Mahti: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`

 ## License